wanchain/wanchain-cross-sdk/README.md

 });
 ```

-Step 2: Initialize the bridge with your api key.
+Step 2: Initialize the bridge with your API key.

 ```javascript
 let iwanAuth = {